DSharpPlus/DSharpPlus/README.md

 Arguments must have the `Option` attribute, and can only be of type `string`, `long`, `bool`, `DiscordUser`, `DiscordChannel`, `DiscordRole` and `Enum`.
 If you want to make them optional, you can assign a default value as well.

-You can also predefine some choices for the option, with the `Choice` attribute.
+You can also predefine some choices for the option.
+Choices only work for `string` and `long` arguments.
+THere are several ways to use them:
+1. With the `Choice` attribute.
 You can add multiple attributes to add multiple choices.
-Choices only work for `string` and `long` arguments.

-You can also define choices using enums, see the example below.
+2. You can also define choices using enums, see the example below.
+3. You can use a `ChoiceProvider` to run code to get the choices from, see the example below.
+(second and third method contributed by @Epictek)

 Some examples:
 ```cs